 The El Pelicano Solar Project, near La Higuera and Vallenar in Chile, is expected to be complete by the end of 2017.
-Once finished, it will provide 300 gigawatt-hours per year of pollution-free solar energy to Metro of Santiago.
-This will be used to power the first public transportation system in the world mostly run by solar energy.
+Once finished, it will provide 300 gigawatt-hours per year of pollution-free solar energy to the Metro of Santiago.
+This solar power system will be used to power the first public transportation system in the world mostly run by solar energy.
 With 2.2 million passengers using the Metro of Santiago service each day, a whole lot of people will be enjoying more than the sun’s warmth; they’ll be benefiting from its endless supply of energy.
 Imagine the benefits to the environment when 2.2 million people give up pollution-belching gas or oil-fueled transportation in favor of clean solar energy.

-Chile is an ideal location for this ambitious project, as it’s committed to clean, sustainable energy sources for its bustling population of 18 million people.
+Chile is an ideal location for this ambitious solar power system project, as it’s committed to clean, sustainable energy sources for its bustling population of 18 million people.
 In fact, the northern end of Chile is the most solar-energy-intensive place in the world.
 The Chilean Ministry of Energy plans on at least 19% of the country’s energy supply to come from the sun by 2050, along with 23% from wind power and 29% hydroelectric.
-Total, the world’s second-ranked solar energy operator, is just the solar compnay to bring Chile’s dream to fruition.
+Total, the world’s second-ranked solar energy operator, is just the solar company to bring Chile’s dream to fruition.